dragonflypl/web-wiki/you-do-not-know-JS.md

 # You don't know JS

+> The true constant is change.
+Mutation hides change.
+Hidden change manifests chaos.
+Therefore, the wise embrace history.

+> Program to an interface, not an implementation.

+> Favor object composition over **class** inheritance.

 ## [10 Interview Questions Every JavaScript Developer Should Know](https://medium.com/javascript-scene/10-interview-questions-every-javascript-developer-should-know-6fa6bdf5ad95)

-- (1) Can you name two programming paradigms important for JavaScript app developers?: OOP and FB
+- (1) Can you name two programming paradigms important for JavaScript app developers?: OOP and FP
   - Worth to remember: “new considered harmful,” “inheritance considered harmful,” and “super is a code smell.”
   - [The Two Pillars of JavaScript Part 1 — Prototypal OO](https://medium.com/javascript-scene/the-two-pillars-of-javascript-ee6f3281e7f3) article (about new considered harmful, factories, drawbacks of classical inheritance, benefits of prototypal inheritance)
     - [Classical Inheritance is Obsolete - How to Think in Prototypal OO](https://vimeo.com/69255635) video